Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-07-24-css-at-lonely-planet.markdown

 <h2 id="performance" class="blog-subtitle">Performance</h2>

 The above bundling is key to our CSS performance as is keeping the files small themselves.
 We have a <a href="http://rizzo.lonelyplanet.com/performance/css-analysis">performance monitoring section</a> in Rizzo which trends file size changes.
-Currently it only trends for seven days as this is a new edition to Rizzo and we are still collecting data.
+Currently it only trends for seven days as this is a new addition to Rizzo and we are still collecting data.

 <img src="/images/css-analysis.png" alt="CSS Performance Trending" />